 - Clean air filter - You will be surprised how fast dust will spread in the air with a dirty filter.
-Filters from ventilation, HVAC, air conditioner, and air purifier requires cleaning regularly.
-A filter can be clogged or broken if is not well-maintained.
-If the ducts have punctured, replace or repair it to prevent dust from escaping.
+Filters from ventilation, HVAC, air conditioner, and air cleaner require cleaning regularly.
+A filter can be clogged if is not well-maintained.
+If the ducts have punctured, replace, or repair it to prevent dust from escaping.
 Check the manual on the filter's intermittent maintenance.

-- Vacuum daily with a HEPA vacuum cleaner - Whether it is a console, handheld, or stick vacuum, if it can suck, is good enough for us.
-So vacuum thoroughly at every cover of the room including hard to reach places and carpet.
+- Vacuum daily - Preferably with a HEPA vacuum cleaner.
+Vacuum thoroughly at every cover of the room including hard to reach places and carpet.
 That's where dust bunnies are born.

-- Change your bedding regularly – If you wake up with a nasty rash or itches, there could be dust mites in your bed.
-Change or wash your bed sheet, mattress, pillows case every 1 to 2 weeks to kill off dust mites and remove loosen fiber.
+- Change your bedding regularly – If you wake up with a nasty rash or itches, change or wash your bed sheet, mattress, pillows case every 1 to 2 weeks to kill off dust mites, and remove loosen fiber.
 Consider switching to hypoallergenic covers for better dust mites protection.

 - Organized your home clutter – Keep the closet door closed at all times.
-Hide garments, clothes, and towels inside a drawer or cabinet to avoid dust collection.
-Store away toys, books, or gadgets into a box rather than leaving them exposed.
+Hide garments, clothes, and towels inside a drawer or cabinet to avoid dust accumulation.
+Store toys, books, gadgets in a box or plastic container rather than leaving them exposed.

 - No indoor pets if possible - Dogs and cats will also contribute to dust through shed hair, pet dander, ticks, and dirt.
-If the furry one must stay, groom them daily so there's less flaky skin in the air.
+If the furry one must stay, groom them daily.

-- Avoid carpet and faux – Try not to get one as carpet is one of the dustiest and dirtiest items in a household.
-You should vacuum it more often or wash it in a washing machine if possible.
-Alternatively, bring it outside for beating by draping it on a ledge or gate.
+- Avoid carpet and faux – Nice as decor but a dust mites magnet as carpet is one of the dirtiest items in a household.
+You should vacuum it daily or wash it in a washing machine when possible.
+You can also bring it outside for beating by draping it on a ledge or gate.
 That way, all the dust particles will be released outside far away from your home.

 - Never use feather duster - It might seem effective, but it just moves dust from one place to another.
 Use a damp cloth or rag that is electrostatically more adhere to dust.
 Always wipe from top to bottom.